MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-data-summaries.md

 > * Compute summary statistics for factor variables
 > * Create temporary factor variables used in computations
 > * Compute summary statistics on a row subset
-> * In-flight data transformations
+> * Execute in-flight data transformations
 > * Compute and plot a Lorenz curve
 > * Tips for wide data sets